gaetankamdje-wabo/miCCI/README.md

 ## What problem does this solve?

 The **Charlson Comorbidity Index** is the most widely used tool for quantifying how sick a patient is based on their diagnoses [1].
-It assigns a numeric weight to 17 chronic conditions — from 1 for myocardial infarction to 6 for AIDS or metastatic cancer — and sums them into a single score predicting mortality and resource use [2].
+It assigns a numeric weight to 17 chronic conditions, so from 1 for myocardial infarction to 6 for AIDS or metastatic cancer; and sums them into a single score predicting mortality and resource use [2].

-Computing CCI correctly requires the full four-digit ICD code.
+Computing CCI correctly requires the full-digit ICD code.
 For example, `E11.40` (diabetic nephropathy) clearly maps to the *complicated diabetes* group (weight 2).
 The code `E11.90` (simple type-2 diabetes, no complications) maps to *simple diabetes* (weight 1).
 The three-character prefix `E11` alone is ambiguous.

-German law (§21 KHEntgG) mandates that inpatient diagnoses transmitted for secondary analysis are truncated to exactly three characters [3].
-The result is that researchers working with routine hospital data — roughly **17 million inpatient cases per year in Germany** — cannot calculate CCI at all, or accept systematic error by ignoring the ambiguity.
+German law (§21 KHEntgG), however, mandates that inpatient diagnoses transmitted for secondary analysis are truncated to exactly three characters [3].
+The result is that researchers working with routine hospital data — roughly **17 million inpatient cases per year in Germany** — cannot calculate CCI at all, or have to accept systematic error by ignoring the ambiguity.

-miCCI resolves this by modeling the truncation probabilistically, using national frequency data from the German Federal Statistical Office (Destatis 23131-01) as a prior distribution over which four-digit subcode was actually documented [4].
+miCCI can aid resolving this by modeling the truncation probabilistically, using national frequency data from the German Federal Statistical Office (Destatis 23131-01) as a prior distribution over which four-digit subcode was actually documented [4].

 ---